tleecsm/VoVTCG/www/data/cards.md

 <b>Equip:</b> <i>Attach this card to another card.
 It remains attached until the parent card is destroyed.</i>
-<b>Once per Turn Order:</b> Parent card gains any attribute or class name you choose until the end of the turn.
+<b>Once per Turn Order:</b> Parent card gains any attribute or class name you choose until the end of this turn.
 <br>

 ##### ALP.GEN.002